Ignotus-mago/GlitchSort2/README.txt

 Your pathnames are probably going to be somewhat different.

+sun.applet.AppletViewer is no longer part of the Java environment beyond compiler 1.8 and JRE 8 (1.8.0_141), so you are advised to use that environment for compiling and running.
+Yup, this is archaic code

 See http://paulhertz.net/factory/2012/08/glitchsort2/ for Processing code and binaries, user manual and details.